My name is Maria Salome Olivia

 Osteopathy can assist in the well being of the child from before birth, through the growing and maturing phases and into adulthood.

 3. ) A rewarding area of interest is the osteopathic approach to babies with possetting, or regurgitation after a feed.
 During the preparatory work for my dissertation , I had the opportunity of studying and treating about two hundred children during a period of two years.
 Several threads emerged: Lactose intolerance, immaturity of the gut to digest even mother's milk, and irritation of the central nervous system in the child due to unknown causes, or sometimes following a stressful birth.
 Also I learned that most children with developmental delays usually have respiratory and feeding problems.
 The role of the osteopath in these instances is to help the body by releasing tension, obstructions and torsion in different areas, such as the abdomen, the head, the spine, the face, the pelvis.

 As a registered osteopath, it is compulsory to attend yearly a minimum of thirty hours of professional development.
 My choice of seminars are those that keep my knowledge up to date. there are always fascinating developments within the osteopathic, acupuncture and physical therapies field.
-On reflection, I must acknowledge that I have learnt and discovered many wonders through patients who sought my help.
+On reflection, I must acknowledge that I have learn and discovered many wonders through patients who sought my help.

 I have full registration with the General Osteopathic Council the regulatory body in the UK

 I have a post graduate diploma in Paediatric Osteopathy from The Osteopathic Centre for Children, the leading institution training Paediatric osteopaths in the UK and Europe.